wcps.model¶

 Bases:

-is zero or null, the cell value ofop1
+op2is zero or null, the cell value ofop1will be taken.

 Examples: